pybender/cloudml/doc/_build/html/_sources/getting_started.txt

 Label column is a predicted label while other columns are probabilities for each class.

-It is possible to build rest api service for predicting using cloudml-predict.
+It is possible to build rest api service for predicting using CloudML-Predict.